ioak-io/fortuna/README.md

 4. Create a new company to get started

 ## Dependencies version audit
 Package dependencies were audited and updated to latest versions as on December 2023.
+Below dependencies are retained to older version due to respective reasons.
+- None